-Acknowledgments

-The research presented here is funded by the Potsdam Research Cluster for Georisk Analysis, Environmental Change and Sustainability (PROGRESS) and Support was also provided by the Fonds National de la Recherche, Luxembourg, cofunded by the Marie Curie Actions of the European Commission (FP7-COFUND) (AFR project 4817114).
+Acknowledgments The research presented here is funded by the Potsdam Research Cluster for Georisk Analysis, Environmental Change and Sustainability (PROGRESS) in collaboration with the REAKT project (Towards Real Time Earthquake Risk Reduction) of the European Seventh Framework Programme.
+Support was also provided by the Fonds National de la Recherche, Luxembourg cofunded by the Marie Curie Actions of the European Commission (FP7-COFUND) (AFR project 4817114).
 The article benefited from constructive feedback by two anonymous reviewers.